felixrieseberg/windows-development-environment/README.md

 Set-ExecutionPolicy Unrestricted -Scope CurrentUser
 ```

+If you want to go even futher, check out the attached PowerShell Profile in this repository.
+It's my personal one and might not be perfect for you, but it makes my personal life a lot easier.
+You can edit your PowerShell profile with your favorite editor by calling `$PROFILE`, so if you're using Visual Studio Code, call `code $PROFILE` (or `vim $PROFILE` - you get the idea).

 #### Bash Tools (wget, curl, etc): Gow
 If you're coming from a Unix machine, you might miss commands like curl, diff, grep and many other.
 Gow is your friend - it's a collection of a 100+ famous Unix tools recompiled for Windows.

 ```
 cinst Gow